-- The essay is a short-answer question (2 to 3 paragraphs or 250-650 words), while your personal statement is a longer-answer response, where you can share details about your experiences and interests.
-Please note that if you selected any of the 5 prompts in the Personal Essay part of the CommonApp application, you may copy that essay and paste it into your UT required essay on the custom question.
+- The essay is a short-answer question (2 to 3 paragraphs or 250-500 words), while your personal statement can be a longer-answer response, where you can share details about your experiences and interests.
+Please note that if you selected any of the prompts in the Personal Essay part of the CommonApp application, you may copy that essay and paste it into your UT required essay on the custom question.
 We’ll know you chose a different topic that listed in that section!

 - Submit your application early!
 We admit our most competitive applicants first.
 You can add and update your supporting materials such as test scores, mid-year grades, awards or other recognition that you plan on including in your application for admission file throughout the academic year.

 - If you plan to major in architecture, interior design, engineering, nursing, or music, visit our College Placement Exams page to read about additional admission review and specific requirements for each program.

 - Need help with your application?
 Contact your UT admissions counselor or our office M–F 9 a.m.–5 p.m.
 EST at 865-974-1111 or firstname.lastname@example.org.

 GPA and Test Scores

 - UT calculates a weighted core GPA, accounting for Honors, AP, IB, and college dual enrollment courses.
 You can send us your updated transcripts up to your final eighth semester.

 - UT calculates your core GPA from courses completed in sixteen core academic subjects listed as requirements.
 However, your chances of admission will not be affected if you do not have one or more of those courses.